-If you have been an iPhone user since at least 2012, your phone has probably an app called “Find My Friends” in it which is essentially developed to connect people who are in a tight-knit relationship.
-It’s a very nifty app especially for families who like to keep tab of one another by simply looking into their device, granted that the connection is established between two devices.
+If you have been an iPhone user since at least 2012, your phone probably has an app called “Find My Friends” in it which is essentially developed to connect people who are in a tight-knit relationship.
+It’s a very nifty app, especially for families who like to keep tabs on one another by simply looking into their device, granted that the connection is established between two devices.

 But, while indeed very useful in keeping everyone’s location in check, it is also an app that is basically a tool for spying.
 Of course, it takes consent on both parties to enable the connection between two devices.

-But what if one of the two parties are not aware that the connection is built in the first place?
+But what if one of the two parties is not aware that the connection was built in the first place?
 Say, having someone illicitly make the connection behind the owner’s back, which is also to say having the same individual gain access to another person’s iPhone or iPad without his or her consent.

-Curious as to what the scenario will entail, we personally tested the app on two unique iPhones, both of which capable of running the application, and see how it will work once the link is established.
+Curious as to what the scenario would entail, we personally tested the app on two unique iPhones, both of which were capable of running the application, and saw how it would work once the link was established.